jazir555/javascript-prep-0823-code-solutions/prep-javascript-conditionals/prep-javascript-conditionals/prep-javascript-conditionals-quiz-notes.md

 - What does `strictly equal` mean?

+The value must be identical to the one given

 - What is the logical **and** operator?

+A boolean operator meaning 2 conditions must both be satisfied for the function to evaluate as true.

 - Can you name some comparison operators?

+<>, <= >=

 ## Notes